USS Canopus (AS-9)

-USS Canopus (AS-9) was a submarine tender in the United States Navy, named for the star Canopus.
+USS Canopus (ID-4352-A/AS-9) was a submarine tender in the United States Navy, named for the star Canopus.

-Canopus was launched in 1919 by New York Shipbuilding Company, Camden, New Jersey, as the passenger liner SS Santa Leonora for W. R. Grace and Company, but taken over by the U.S. Navy upon completion in July 1919 and commissioned as USS Santa Leonora.
+Canopus was launched in 1919 by New York Shipbuilding Company, Camden, New Jersey, as the passenger liner SS Santa Leonora for W. R. Grace and Company, but taken over by the U.S. Navy upon completion in July 1919 and commissioned as USS Santa Leonora (ID-4352-A).
 She was briefly employed as a trans-Atlantic troop transport before being decommissioned and transferred to the U.S. Army in September 1919.

 The ship was reacquired by the Navy from the Shipping Board on 22 November 1921.
 The ship was converted to a submarine tender, and commissioned at Boston on 24 January 1922.

 Service history

 1922–1941

 Canopus reported to Submarine Force, Atlantic Fleet, and remained at Boston until 9 November 1922, when she sailed for further fitting out at Coco Solo, Canal Zone, and San Pedro, California, her base as tender to the submarines of Division 9 until 17 July 1923.

 Sailing to Pearl Harbor, Canopus tended Submarine Division 17 of the Battle Force with whom she sailed for permanent duty with the Asiatic Fleet in September 1924.
 Canopus with her squadron of submarines arrived in the Philippines on 4 November 1924.
 Canopus began her regular schedule of services in Manila Bay, and each summer based with the fleet at Tsingtao, China, with occasional training cruises to various Chinese and Japanese ports, and to the British and French colonies.
 Between 1927 and 1931, the tender was flagship of submarine divisions, Asiatic Fleet, and later was attached to Submarine Division 10, and was flagship of Submarine Squadron 5.

 Canopus deployed to China three times in 1937, 1938 and 1939 respectively.